Pentapetalae

 In phylogenetic nomenclature, the Pentapetalae are a large group of eudicots that were informally referred to as the "core eudicots" in some papers on angiosperm phylogenetics.
 They comprise an extremely large and diverse group accounting for about 65% of the species richness of the angiosperms, with wide variability in habit, morphology, chemistry, geographic distribution, and other attributes.
 Classical systematics, based solely on morphological information, was not able to recognize this group.
 In fact, the circumscription of the Pentapetalae as a clade is based on strong evidence obtained from DNA molecular analysis data.

 The Pentapetalae clade is composed of the orders Berberidopsidales—including the family Aextoxicaceae—Caryophyllales, Santalales and Saxifragales, the families Dilleniaceae and Vitaceae and all members of the clades Asteridae and Rosidae.

 Phylogenetic analyses of complete chloroplast genome sequences have provided a reliable outline of the relationships among the major Pentapetalae lineages and also provide a framework for investigating the evolutionary processes that generated a large proportion of the diversity of extant angiosperms.
 In light of these phylogenetic results, the current challenge for scientists in this area of botany is to identify the characters that are unique to the superasterid and superrosid clades and those that arose in parallel in both, and then to explore their evolutionary implications.

 Description

 Pentapetalae have a characteristic type of flower made up of whorls of five pieces, as the name of the clade suggests (from Ancient Greek, penta meaning five).
 The perianth is composed of a differentiated calyx and corolla.
 The sepals are innervated by three or more vascular bundles corresponding to the vascular system of the petiole, while the petals have only one trace.
 The androecium usually has twice as many pieces as the calyx and corona, i.e. is composed of 10 stamens, which are arranged in two whorls.
 When the number of stamens is greater than twice the number of pieces of the perianth, they are arranged in fascicles or in a centrifugal spiral.

+Not all plants with five petals belong to Pentapetalae though.
+For example, several members of the family Ranunculaceae in the order Ranunculales.
+Gunnerales, not Ranunculales, is the sister clade to Pentapetalae, so the shared petal number between Pentapetalae and Ranunculaceae is likely the result of convergent evolution.